ericdobson/dev-resources/ruby_books.md

 * [99 Bottles of OOP, 2nd ed.](https://sandimetz.com/99bottles)
 * Computer Science Programming Basics in Ruby ([Amazon](https://www.amazon.com/dp/1449355978/))
 * Data Structures and Algorithms in Ruby ([Amazon](https://www.amazon.com/dp/B0B3F2BZ9M/))

+## Reference, History

+* Programming Ruby 1.9 & 2.0 (The Pickaxe) ([PragProg]([Programming Ruby 1.9 & 2.0](https://pragprog.com/titles/ruby4/programming-ruby-1-9-2-0-4th-edition/)), [Amazon](https://www.amazon.com/dp/1937785491/))
+    - Last updated 2013
+    - Iconic.
+Used to be *the* Ruby book.
+I'm not sure why it was abandoned.
+    - Pick up a used copy for $3 if you're inclined toward nostalgia.
+* The Ruby Programming Language ([O'Reilly](https://www.oreilly.com/library/view/the-ruby-programming/9780596516178/), [Amazon](https://www.amazon.com/dp/0596516177/))
+    - Published 2008, Ruby 1.8 and 1.9. *Ruby in a Nutshell* was expanded and updated into this book.
+    - It's (co)written by Matz and the basics don't change.
+Worth a spot on the shelf.